CDOrtona/Image_Inpainting/README.md

 <img src="https://github.com/CDOrtona/Image_Inpainting/blob/main/Output/output_bebe_pde.png" title="Output PDE solution" />

  This PDE has two problems:
- 1. It doesn't take into account damaged pixels which might be part of the borders
+ 1. It doesn't take into account damaged pixels which might be part of the borders.
- 2. The PDE solves performs an isotropic inpainting, hence the edges aren't taken into account.
+ 2. The PDE performs an isotropic inpainting, hence the edges aren't taken into account.

 ### Neumann Condtions